Bachelor of Science in Accounting

 Bachelor of Science in General Business Administration

 This curriculum provides a broad business background for students interested in administrative positions with business firms, non-profit agencies and the government.
 Advanced course work in accounting, economics, finance, management and marketing is required.
-Students may also choose to concentrate in Construction and Project Management.
+Students may also choose to concentrate in Education Grades 6-12 or Construction and Project Management.

 Possible Career Paths: banker, customer service representative, assistant manager, business manager, personal agent or sales representative.